lavendarqueen/prework-study-guide/README.md

 ## Motivation and Inspiration for Completion

--I was motivated by a desire to learn coding in the interest of pursuing a change in career path.
+-I was motivated to take the coding bootcamp offered by University of Denver and thus create the Prework Study Guide by a desire to learn coding in the interest of pursuing a change in career path.

 -I built this project in order to learn basic coding and as a means of taking and organizing my notes for further study.

 -The study guide provides a way of memorializing the information learned in the various topics for quick reference.

--I learned how to create, add, and upload files, create feature branches to avoid data loss using git bash, basic html, css, and JavaScript coding, and how to sync files using GitHub.
+-I learned how to create, add, and upload files, create feature branches to avoid data loss using git, basic html, css, and JavaScript coding, and how to sync files using GitHub.
+I also learned how to research issues on various web pages.

 ## Table of Contents (Optional)